Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 Still Swimming Along

 Each morning, I find joy in the quirkiness of my setup—poking my head into that space to check on my fish and plants with the proud excitement of a kid showing off a school project.
-I even get some neighbors stopping by to marvel at what I’ve built.
+I even get some neighbors stopping to marvel at what I’ve built.
 Once in a while, we’ll kick back with some iced tea and swap stories.

 The Takeaway